-Then, up on a pedestal, we saw the girl from The Descendants and that hot guy whom Lady Mary killed with her lethal pussy in Downton Abbey (seriously, every man she sleeps with dies.
+Then, up on a pedestal, we saw the girl from The Descendants and that hot guy whom Mary killed with her lethal lady-bits in Downton Abbey (seriously, every man she sleeps with dies.
 Her new suitors ought to be concerned).
 I actually looked up and just noticed Theo James and thought, “That’s that really hot guy from Downton Abbey!
 Who’s that girl?” because Woodley is a really great actress but looks like a regular girl.
 Which is refreshing, because all the actresses look the same these days.
 But she looked really tired.
 Who knows what they had her doing.
 I couldn’t get a pic because people (guards) were moving us along.

 Who else did we see?
 The cast of Constantine, outside.
 And possibly Harry Potter.
 And a cosplay convention goer lady who was pretty much nekkid except for some cyborg pasties over her breasts, and cyborg hands.
 She had almost as big of a crowd as Divergent gawking around her.

 This was just a banner week in terms of annoyances.
 It started off on Sunday with a fire that torched the mountain across the way from our house.
 I smelled smoke and asked my family, “Does anyone else smell that?”

 I looked out the window later and saw smoke starting to go up and the first thing (I know it’s bad) the FIRST thing I yelled was, “I TOLD you I smelled smoke!
 The hill is on fire!”
 The theory is that someone threw his cigarette out their car window, a theory borne out by the fact that a bunch of people saw a dude throw his cigarette out the window, and the subsequent fire.